aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb/apply-styles-to-gridweb/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-GridWebBasics-ApplyTabBarStyle.aspx-ApplyTabBarStyle.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-ApplyTabBarStyle.aspx-ApplyTabBarStyle.cs" >}}
 ### **Reusable Customized Style File**
 Aspose.Cells.GridWeb also supports to persist its appearance or style settings to a file.
 When you have set all the appearance properties of the GridWeb control, you may save these properties or settings to a disk file.
 This approach is very useful for developers to save their time and efforts by re-using their old style configurations from a style file instead of setting all style (or appearance) properties of the control one by one.
 ### **Saving Style File**